-Jan Sargeant (JS) often paints under the soubriquet WWS (Woman with Stick) as a reference to the disability caused by Parkinson's Disease.
-She is largely self-taught, and with absolutely no formal art training.
-She uses painting to express moods and feelings suggested by places and experiences.
-Her work falls loosely within the English Romantic/Abstract landscape tradition and her work is described by many as Turneresque.
+Jan Sargeant paints as WWS (Woman with Stick), a reference to the disability caused by Parkinson's Disease.
+She is largely self-taught, and with no formal art training.
+She uses art and poetry to express moods and feelings suggested by places and experiences.
+Her painting falls loosely within the English Romantic/Abstract landscape tradition and her work is described by many as Turneresque.
 She is an intuitive painter with no knowledge of any art theory or conventions to act as a barrier to her imagination or practice.

 "Your paintings are really powerful."